foundata/guidelines/ansible-style-guide.md

 **You MUST**

-* use bracket notation to access maps / dictionaries for new projects.
+* use bracket notation for value retrieval.
-* follow the style of existing projects and files (to keep the code consistent).

 **You SHOULD**